digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

 * A **Ledger client** that uses the Ledger API; the client entry point to execute business logic.
 * **Participant** nodes which expose the public Ledger API.
 They execute the Daml business logic of the distributed application based on an API request or as part of the Canton transaction consensus protocol.
 * A **Mediator** which acts as a transaction manager for the Canton consensus protocol.
 Ensures that either all of the parts of a transaction succeed or there is no change.
-* The **Synchronizer manager** which manages the synchronizer with transactions that update the topology and make public keys available.
+* The **Sync domain manager** which manages the sync domain with transactions that update the topology and make public keys available.
 * **Sequencers** expose the Canton API so that all clients see events as ordered by a guaranteed, multicast communication mechanism.
 A sequencer has a backend component that is hidden from its clients.
-Depending on the backend component, the solution supports either a SQL or blockchain synchronizer.
+Depending on the backend component, the solution supports either a SQL or blockchain sync domain.

 ..
 NOTE::
     The term **node** may refer to a logical box with multiple components or a single JVM process depending on context.

-The distributed application **provider** deploys several components: the synchronizer (syncrhonizer manager [#f1]_, mediator, and sequencer) and their own participant node(s).
+The distributed application **provider** deploys several components: the sync domain (sync domain manager [#f1]_, mediator, and sequencer) and their own participant node(s).

-The distributed application **user** only has to deploy a participant node and connect that node (from their own private network) to the private network of the synchronizer via communication with a sequencer. [#f2]_
+The distributed application **user** only has to deploy a participant node and connect that node (from their own private network) to the private network of the sync domain via communication with a sequencer. [#f2]_

 A typical Daml deployment has additional components which are shown in the figure below: